shnewto/sheas.blog/_drafts/2017-rust-impl-period.md

 * When I took on the project it was with a clear idea of how to tackle it and that clear idea was __completely__ misguided.
 Mapping out a new solution and implementing it really scratched the itch.

 Participating was a fantastic experience, I hope the impl period is an every year thing.
 It provided a feeling of genuinely leveling up as a Rust developer, in some part because it was a new problem to solve but largely because of the incredibly thorough and thoughtful feedback from [@fitzgen](https://github.com/fitzgen) who reviewed my PRs.

-For more info on implementation details I'll probably do a follow up post, but in the meantime, if you're interested in knowing more about it check out the conversations in the PRs linked to above or reaching out on Twitter, [@shnewto](https://twitter.com/shnewto).
+For more info on implementation details I'll probably do a follow up post, but in the meantime, if you're interested in knowing more about it check out the conversations in the PRs linked to above or reach out on Twitter, I'm [@shnewto](https://twitter.com/shnewto).

 I'd like to offer a really enthusiastic thank you to the Rust community and everyone involved in organizing and running the impl period for 2017.
 I'm glad for the experience and look forward to engaging more.

+Also, a huge thanks to [@craftloopz](https://twitter.com/craftloopz) for working with me through the drafts of this post.
+She's an amazing editor and helped me shape a meandering brain dump into a proper post.